Pregnancy and other factors can elevate the risk of HBP among women

-Before you begin taking oral contraceptives:
+Before taking oral contraceptives:

 - Talk to your doctor about the risks.

 By following the recommendations of your doctor and carefully managing your blood pressure, you can help ensure a normal pregnancy and a healthy baby.
 However, high blood pressure can be dangerous for both mother and baby.
-If you are taking HBP medication and want to become pregnant, first consult your doctor.
+If you are taking medication and want to become pregnant, first consult your doctor.
 Also keep in mind that if you already have high blood pressure, pregnancy could make it more severe.

 - Get your blood pressure under control.

-- Watch your diet and limit salt and sodium.
+- Watch your diet and limit sodium.

 - If you’re overweight, lose weight to help you have a safer pregnancy and a healthier baby.